 Many retailers are wondering, “How can I get more sales from men in my retail store?”

-It’s a good question to ask because more data is coming out that mens’ shopping behaviors have been overlooked for far too long.
+It’s a good question to ask because more data is coming out that "failure to address the idiosyncrasies of gender can have real financial consequences for retailers.
+Men’s shopping behaviors have been overlooked for far too long.

 That renewed interest in the male shopper is evidenced in this excellent display at Macy’s Herald Square, above.
 It screams - this is for you guys!

-Sears, the original men’s store, debuted a laughable new logo and slogan, making moments matter, with an upside down tulip that looked an awful lot like AirBnb’s.
+Sears, the original men’s store, debuted a laughable logo and slogan, making moments matter, with an upside-down tulip that looked an awful lot like AirBnb’s.

 Sears blew up the department store model in the '50s when they figured out that big money could be made by attracting suburban guys to their stores with all manner of appliances, tools, gear, and other things men buy.
 They were able to learn how to sell to men in an effective way.